Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 * Type: password (shows ``[hidden]`` in logs)
 * Importance: high

-``connect.jdbc.sink.batching.enabled``
+``connect.jdbc.sink.batching.size``

-Specifies if a given sequence of SinkRecords are batched in a transaction or not.
-If ``true`` records delivered to the task in each `put` are batched in one transaction.
-Otherwise each record is inserted in its own transaction.
+Specifies how many records to insert together at one time.
+If the connect framework provides less records when it is calling the sink it won't wait to fulfill this value but rather execute it.

-* Type: boolean
+* Type: int
 * Importance: high
-* Default : true
+* Default: 3000

 ``connect.jdbc.sink.error.policy``